How Can I Get on TV? 22 Short Steps to Get in the Spotlight to Double Your Business

 9. Time Your Soundbites.

-Once we’ve completed the segment I pulled out my timer and we set it for four minutes and raced through in real time so Gottfried could manage her own time and get a sense of the pacing.
+Once we’d completed the segment, I pulled out my timer and we set it for four minutes and raced through in real time so Gottfried could manage her own time and get a sense of the pacing.
 I played the part of the chatty hosts, complete with interjections and comments to make sure that Gottfried could stay on message even if the hosts aren’t asking the exact questions we prepared.

 10. Package Your Program.